 Using CKEditor AI programmatically

-CKEditor AI features are designed to work seamlessly through the built-in UI – but they can also be controlled entirely from code.
+CKEditor AI features can be controlled entirely from code, not just through the built-in UI.
 This page covers two distinct approaches to using AI programmatically: the front-end editor API and the REST API.

 CKEditor AI features can be triggered programmatically via the editor instance.
 This is useful for building custom UI, automating workflows, or integrating AI capabilities into your application logic beyond the built-in editor toolbar.